-Water-based fast-drying paint widely used by artists since the 1960s.
-Can be used thickly or thinly depending how much water is added to it
+Acrylic paint is water-based fast-drying paint widely used by artists since the 1960s.
+It can be used thickly or thinly depending how much water is added to it

 First made in the 1950s acrylic paint uses a synthetic resin to bind pigments.
 As it can be diluted with water and used thinly or thickly depending on how much water is added to it, it can resemble a watercolor or an oil painting, or have its own unique characteristics not attainable with other media.
 Acrylic paint is waterproof once it has dried.